 Pursue your hobby or passion through online content.
 Whether your musical tastes stretch from Handel’s oratorios to Tony Bennett, streaming services like Apple Music or Spotify offer it.
 If you’re a film buff, you can rewatch vintage movies with Humphrey Bogart and other stars from the Golden Age of Hollywood on platforms like YouTube or Criterion Channel.
 Cake recipes, quilt patterns, daily Bible verses, puzzles?
 You name it.
 If it exists, you’ll find it on the internet.

 Studies have shown online gaming can improve physical coordination and cognitive function in older adults.
 “Sandbox” games such as Minecraft, in which players build anything they fancy, offer an easy outlet for creativity.
 To play, all you need is a phone, tablet or computer with internet access.
 You can focus on fitness by choosing interactive games like Wii Sports (Nintendo console required) and Just Dance, which both offer workouts that can be tailored to your experience and ability level.
 The gamification of exercise helps everyone embrace better physical fitness, improve balance, coordination and flexibility.

 Everyone learns in different ways and at different speeds, so a more structured approach might be the answer.
 Local senior centers and community colleges often offer technology classes, and there are countless online options, many of which are free.
 Senior Planet is one well-regarded tutorial service that provides tutorials on using Zoom, YouTube, and social media.

-If you’d like to find out more about lifelong learning opportunities or any other aspects of life at The Village at Providence Point, you can attend one of our informational webinars.
+If you’d like to find out more about lifelong learning opportunities or any other aspects of life at The Village at Providence Point, you can attend one of our latest events.
 To join us, please sign up on our Events page.